 If you are interested in the MAICEI Program, please contact your high school transition specialist to discuss your eligibility.
 Once approved by your transition team, you will be encouraged to attend a campus tour led by an MAICEI Program Peer Mentor.
 After completing the HCC Early Admit Application, you'll have the opportunity to meet with staff from the MAICEI Program during a Person-Centered Planning session and intake meeting.
 Family members can also connect and receive support from the program's Parent Consultant.

-Coordinator, Inclusive Concurrent Enrollment Program
+Massachusetts Inclusive Concurrent Enrollment Initiative